leoraclet/sfml-imgui-template/README.md

 ## ✨ Features

-- 🔄 **Reproducible**: Built on NixOS, this configuration can be effortlessly reproduced on other machines, ensuring a consistent setup.
+- 🔄 **Reproducible**: Built with Nix, this configuration can be effortlessly reproduced on other machines, ensuring a consistent setup.

 - 📖 **Documented**: Most of the parts of my configuration files are commented and documented with